 Changes to the Estate Recovery Program

-If a person receives MaineCare assistance during his lifetime, the state of Maine may make a claim against his estate, after he passes away, for the money paid for his care during his lifetime.
+If a person receives MaineCare assistance during their lifetime, the state of Maine may make a claim against their estate, after they pass away, for the money paid for their care during his lifetime.
 The State is aggressive in considering the value of a jointly held interest in the estate as a means of recovering more funds.
 Carlin & Shapiro, P.A. can analyze your current situation and assist you in creating a plan to address these issues.